ekim3751/finalproject/README.md

 Although mostly unused, I added RAII features to each class (copy constructor, assignment operator), and made sure RAII was correctly implemented in the big three (copy constructor, assignment operator, destructor).
 I templated a couple of functions in the Game class, and used them effectively in combination with lambda functions and the generic algorithm for_each (which is also templated).
 I used another lambda function to calculate accuracy.
+Although unused, I added a Game move constructor for r value references that could technically be used in combination with the copy assignment operator (saves memory allocation).